-Often, alcoholics will show no desire to change their behavior, or they may not even recognize it as being a problem.
+Often those struggling with an alcohol problem will show no desire to change their behavior, or they may not even recognize it as being a problem.
 Interventions seek to increase alcoholics' desires to quit by confronting them with the effects of their behavior.
 Employers or therapists can initiate these, but they are thought to be most effective when involving family members and close friends.

 During an intervention, affected people communicate, honestly but compassionately, about how they have been hurt by the subject's alcoholism.
 This combination of confrontation and support often provides the initial desire for change that is necessary to progress.